TomasBoda/agent-lang/thesis.md

     const speed = default_speed * 3;
 }
 ```
+Note that global variables cannot contain any identifiers or function calls in their definition.
+They are plain constant values which can only hold numeric or boolean literals.

 ### 2.4 Data Types
 The following sections describe data types that AgentLang supports.

-#### 2.4.1 Number
+#### 2.4.1 Numeric Literal
-Number is one of the two primitive data types in AgentLang.
-A number represents either an integer or a decimal number.
+Numeric literal is one of the two primitive data types in AgentLang.
+A numeric literal represents either an integer or a decimal number.
 Decimal numbers can have any number of decimal points, however, they are always rounded to two decimal places in the output of the simulation.

-Numbers can be used in many ways, either as standalone values, or in any numeric expression, such as binary or unary or as parameters to function calls.
+Numeric literals can be used in many ways, either as raw numeric values, or in any numeric expression, such as binary or unary expressions or as parameters to function calls.
 ```
 agent data_instance 10 {
+    const integer_value = 3;
     const decimal_value = 12.8;
-    const integer_value = 3;
     const binary_expression = 6.5 * 2 / integer_value;
+    const random_value = random(10, 20);
 }
 ```

-#### 2.4.2 Boolean
+#### 2.4.2 Boolean Literal
-Boolean is the second of the two primitive data types in AgentLang.
+Boolean literal is the second of the two primitive data types in AgentLang.
 It represents a binary value, which can either be `true` or `false`.

-Booleans can be expressed either explicitely, using the `true` or `false` keywords, or they can result from other types of expression, such as the relational expression (more on relational expression later).
+Booleans can be expressed either explicitely, using the `true` or `false` keywords, or they can be the result of some expression, such as the relational expression (more on relational expression later).
 ```
 agent data_instance 10 {
     const is_active = false;
     const is_first = index() == 0;

+    property temperature: 10 = temperature + random(-3, 3);
+    const is_cold = temperature <= 9;
 }
 ```

 #### 2.4.3 Agent List
-Agent List is a special type of array that contains agent objects.
+Agent List is a special type of array that contains agent instances.
 Moreover, it is the only type of array AgentLang supports.
-This array cannot be defined explicitely, but results from various built-in functions.
+This array cannot be defined explicitely, but results from various built-in function calls.

-The easiest way to get an array of agents is to use the `agents()` method.
+The easiest way to get an array of agents is to use the `agents()` method, which returns the current array of agent instances of some type.
 ```
 agent prey 10 {